bouvet/ASP.NET-Core/Labs/1 - Getting started.md

       host.Run();
   }
   ```
-  Change using Microsoft.AspNet.* to using Microsoft.AspNetCore.*
+  Change from using Microsoft.AspNet.* to using Microsoft.AspNetCore.*
 1. Verify your application builds and runs (Ctrl+F5)

 [Til startsiden] (../../..)